DynCorp: DynCorp and expansion (1987–2003)

 In 1987 Dynalectron changed its name to DynCorp.
 In 1988 DynCorp went private to avoid a hostile takeover by Miami financier Victor Posner, via an employee initiative led by Daniel R. Bannister.
 Bannister, as T. Rees Shapiro wrote in his 2011 obituary, "was paid $1.65 an hour when he joined DynCorp as an electronics technician in 1953," rising to serve as its president and CEO (1985 to 1997).

 In 1994 DynCorp's revenues were approximately $1 billion.
+In 1997, DynCorp partnered with British company Porton International to form DynPort Vaccine Group.
+That same year, DynPort was contracted by the Joint Vaccine Acquisition Program (JVAP) of the United States Department of Defense to manufacture 300,000 doses of a new smallpox vaccine for the military.

 By the time of his retirement in 2003, Shapiro notes that Bannister "oversaw the acquisition of more than 40 companies… [and] was credited with helping to mold… an aviation services company into a sprawling conglomerate that employed 24,000 people and earned $2.4 billion in annual revenue."
 As well he "oversaw DynCorp contracts to operate missile test ranges for the Defense Department, develop vaccines for the National Institutes of Health and install security systems in U.S. embassies for the State Department."
 Shapiro notes that during Bannister's tenure Dyncorp had also "supplied bodyguards to Haitian President Jean Bertrand Aristide in the 1990s and to Afghan President Hamid Karzai in the early 2000s."

 With the reductions in military spending in the 1990s, DynCorp expanded their focus to the growing tech market.
 It bought 19 digital and network service firms and acquired contracts with the government's information technology (IT) departments.
 By 2003 roughly half of DynCorp's business came from managing the IT departments of the Central Intelligence Agency, Federal Bureau of Investigation, and the U.S. Securities and Exchange Commission, among others.
 In 1999 DynCorp moved its headquarters to Reston, Virginia.

 In December 2000 DynCorp formed DynCorp International LLC, and transferred all its international business to this entity.
 DynCorp Technical Services LLC continued to perform DynCorp's domestic contracts.

-Sale to CSC, IPO, and purchase by Cerberus Capital (2003-2020)
+Sale to CSC, IPO, and purchase by Cerberus Capital (2003–2020)

 In March 2003 DynCorp and its subsidiaries were acquired by Computer Sciences Corporation (CSC) for approximately $914 million.
 Less than two years later, CSC announced the sale of three DynCorp units (DynCorp International, DynMarine and certain DynCorp Technical Services contracts) to Veritas Capital Fund, LP for $850 million.
 After the sale, CSC retained the rights to the name "DynCorp" and the new company became DynCorp International.